 The Best Tax Software for US Expats

-There are fewer effective tax software options for US expats though.
+However, there are fewer effective tax software options for US expat.
 This is because filing US taxes from abroad is more complicated.

-More complicated firstly because expats have to file additional forms to avoid double taxation.
-These often include Form 2555 to claim the Foreign Earned Income Exclusion and the Foreign Housing Exclusion, or Form 1116 to claim the Foreign Tax Credit.
+It is more complicated firstly because expats have to file additional forms to avoid double taxation.
+These often include Form 2555 to claim the Foreign Earned Income Exclusion and Foreign Housing Exclusion, or Form 1116 to claim the Foreign Tax Credit.

 Nonetheless, there are some tax software options for expats.

 What should expats look for in a US tax software?